 K. Stellar Dutcher is the Compassionate Austin Offers & Needs Market Lead.
 To find out more and/or to host an Offers & Needs Market, contact Stellar via email firstname.lastname@example.org or phone (512) 387-1685.

-The Offers & Needs Markets are held several times a year at different places in Austin and also at the New Story Festival.
+The Offers & Needs Markets are held, when possible, during the year at different places in Austin.

 “Imagine… if in just one hour you could match hundreds of detailed offers and needs within a group of people… What if such an opportunity not only stimulated meaningful connections but had the potential to re-localize your economy and reduce your ecological footprint, all through a fun activity? … Offers and needs markets are a wonderfully efficient way to remind us that, by working together, we can realize a new economy that serves all our needs.
 Ensuring everyone has access to healthy food, transportation, housing, and the other means to a fulfilling life, are made easier when we share what we’re offering and what we need from each other.
 But doing so requires trust.
 By making participation in the sharing economy simple, offers and needs markets are a tool for building collective trust and shifting people from being passive consumers… to engaged citizens in a thriving community.”
 (Donnie Maclurcan, Co-Founder of Post Growth Institute on 6th January 2015)